The buzz out of Beijing is that China's Tiangong 1 space lab may fly sooner than expected, perhaps soaring into space by this month's end.

 Logsdon said that the Chinese space module will provide the target for gaining rendezvous and docking capabilities.
 Doing so somewhat mimics what NASA did during the two-seater Gemini program 45 years ago — making use of an Agena target to hone piloting skills, he said.

-Unlike Agena, Tiangong 1 is also a small pressurized module akin to the Soviet Salyut space station of the 1970s and 1980s, and is scheduled to host at least two crews for several week stays during the Shenzhou 9 and 10 missions.
+Unlike Agena, Tiangong 1 is also a small pressurized module, akin to the Soviet Salyut space station of the 1970s and 1980s, and is scheduled to host at least two crews for stays of several weeks during the Shenzhou 9 and 10 missions.